duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 // Combine the geometry and material into a mesh var cube = new THREE.Mesh( geometry, material );

-// Add the mesh to our scene
+// Add the mesh to the scene
 scene.add( cube );

 {% endhighlight %}

-Finally, we can call the `render()` method to render our scene on the page:
+Finally, to render the scene on the page, one must call the `render()` method, passing in the scene and the camera as arguments:

 {% highlight javascript %}